Raed-Ashraf/ETL-Pipeline-using-SSIS/README.md

 2. Execute the data flow within the solution to run the ETL process.

 ## Important Note on Data Loading
 In SSIS, when attempting to load data into a specific destination, such as a SQL Server database, it's crucial to ensure that the code page of the input data matches the code page of the destination.
-Failure to do so may result in errors.
+Failure to do so may result in errors such as below.
 The solution to this issue is to align the source and destination with the same code page.

 ![Code Page Error](Images/Code_Page_Error.png)